rak99/sunday-node/README.md

 Check:

 - dev mode 'false' when running live
-- emails set to send
+- emails set to send!!!!!
 - recording logs, and not storing
 - manually upload config files with keys (awsconfig.json and config.json)